danomatika/PdParty/doc/PdParty_User_Guide.md

 	Receiving PdParty events
 </p>

 _Note: RjDj scenes only receive #touch & #accelerate, DroidParty scenes do not receive any events, PdParty & Patch scenes receive all events.
-This is mainly for explicit compatibility (although it could be argued in the cause of RjDj as the RjDj app is no longer available)._
+This is mainly for explicit compatibility (although it could be argued in the case of RjDj as the RjDj app is no longer available)._

 #### Accelerate, Gyro, & Magnet Control